Watch: Caesars Sportsbook’s Super Bowl Ad

 Writer and Contributor

-Dan Holmes is a writer and contributor for Gaming Today with plenty of experience under his belt.
-Dan has written three books about sports and previously worked for the National Baseball Hall of Fame and Major League Baseball.
-Currently, Dan is residing in Michigan with his family.
+Dan Holmes is a veteran writer and contributor for Gaming Today.
+He has written three books, including The Ballplayers: Baseball’s Greatest Players Remembered, Ranked, and Revealed, which will be released in 2024.
+Holmes has previously worked for the National Baseball Hall of Fame and Major League Baseball.

 Get connected with us on Social Media